Nicolás Lodeiro: Houston Dynamo

 A day after Lodeiro's contract was terminated with Orlando City, fellow Major League Soccer club Houston Dynamo signed Lodeiro to a one-year contract with a club option for 2026.
 Three days after signing with Houston Dynamo, Lodeiro made his debut in the opening match of the season, coming on as a 62nd-minute substitute for Ibrahim Aliyu in a 2–1 loss to rivals FC Dallas.
-On 2 March, Lodeiro scored his first goal for the Dynamo, the fifth goal of a 4–1 loss to Inter Miami.
+On 2 March, Lodeiro scored his first and only goal for the Dynamo, the fifth goal of a 4–1 loss to Inter Miami.
 On 28 June, Houston Dynamo announced that Lodeiro's final match with the club would be in their following home match against St. Louis City SC that same day and that he would be given a farewell ceremony.
 During his short tenure with the club, Lodeiro contributed a single goal and assist across 16 appearances.

 Return to Nacional

-On 11 July, Lodeiro signed with his boyhood club, Nacional.
+On 11 July 2025, Lodeiro signed with his boyhood club, Nacional.
 Lodeiro announced that he intended Nacional to be his final club before retirement and that he wished to contribute to the club in a different capacity after he retired.
 On 2 August, Lodeiro made his first appearance for the club since his return as he came on as an 83rd-minute substitute for Juan Cruz de los Santos as Nacional defeated Montevideo City 5–2.
 On 12 October, Lodeiro received a red card in the second half of a scoreless draw with Danubio, a game which Nacional needed to win in order to have an opportunity to place first in the Clausura ahead of Peñarol and face Liverpool in the championship playoff.
 Nacional manager Pablo Peirano said after the match that he didn't see Lodeiro's expulsion and therefore could not give an opinion on it, but praised his team for managing to hang onto a draw.
+Nacional won the 2025 Liga AUF Uruguaya at the year's end.
+Lodeiro would come on as a substitute in the 102nd-minute in the second leg of the final against Peñarol, with the team winning 1–0 in added extra time; the 3–2 aggregate score secured Nacional the title.
+On 4 August 2026, Lodeiro announced his retirement from professional football at age 37, amid the ongoing 2026 season.